Missing Malaysia Airlines plane: Singapore sends more help to search for flight MH370

 Singapore has sent more military planes and ships to help in the six-country search for the Malaysia Airlines (MAS) plane that went missing on Saturday.

-The first military transport plane that had been deployed on Saturday has returned last night, the ministry added.
+These exclude the first military transport plane that had been deployed on Saturday which has since returned, the ministry added.

 In a post on its Facebook page at about 9am on Sunday, the Republic of Singapore Navy (RSN) said that its missile corvette, frigate and Sikorsky S-70B Seahawk naval helicopter joined in the search for MAS flight MH370 at 2am on Sunday.

-The RSS Vigour belongs to its Victory class of missile corvettes, which are fast attack vessels that it calls "the backbone of the RSN's strike capability".
+The RSS Vigour belongs to its Victory class of missile corvettes, which are fast attack vessels with search capabilities that form what the navy calls "the backbone of the RSN's strike capability".